diku-dk/futhark-book/conclusion.rst

 improvements.
 In particular, a number of low-level optimisations, such as register tiling, could turn out helpful for certain kinds of applications.
-However, even with the current performance level, Futhark may turn out fruitful for serious prototying and quick time-to-market development.
+However, even with the current performance level, Futhark may turn out fruitful for serious prototyping and quick time-to-market development.

 The Futhark web site at http://futhark-lang.org contains a list of